ellisda/hash-srv/README.md

  Q: Is it OK to reject POSTs to "/hash/" (i.e. with the trailing slash)?
 It will simplify the routing logic and allow me to specify one handler fun for GETs "/hash/" and a seperate handler func for POST "/hash".

- Q: What should the "stats" route return if not the string literal `{“total”: 1, “average”: 123}` ?
-I could return the total number of hash POSTs, or the total number of hash requests, or either of those as a per-last-interval value.
-I'm not sure what "average" is suppsoed to be other than the average number of hash requests per hashId.
+ Q: What should the "stats" route return for "average" (time spent processing)?
+Is this suppsoed to be wall clock time spent since app start, or the summation of 5 * numRequests, or some cpu usage metric in micro-seconds?

  Q: Can I assume that we're not trying to protect against DOS attacks and aren't interested in rate limiting?
 My solution to the 5-sec delay is to spawn a goroutine for every request, but this has the potential to run out of goroutines or produce an out-of-memory condition that would crash the application.